 Sparkling glaciers, such as Vatna Glacier, Europe’s largest, lie across its ruggedly beautiful mountain ranges; abundant hot geysers provide heat for many of the country’s homes and buildings and allow for hothouse agriculture year-round.

 The offshore Gulf Stream provides a surprisingly mild climate for what is one of the northernmost inhabited places on the planet.

-The first step for your trip, you need to understand the Iceland Visa requirements- Click here to check the Visa requirements to Iceland.
+In the first step of your trip, you need to understand the Iceland Visa requirements- Click here to check the Visa requirements for Iceland.